Edinburgh University Students' Association

 Edinburgh University Students' Association (EUSA) is the students' union at the University of Edinburgh, Scotland.
 The Association's aim is the advancement of education of Edinburgh students by representing and supporting them, and by promoting their interests, health and welfare within the community.
 It is led by a team of five elected student sabbatical officers.

 Due to the evolution of student unionism at Edinburgh, student sports are not part of the main university union, and are overseen by a separate organisation, Edinburgh University Sports Union (EUSU), which has its own representative and organisational structure.
 EUSU works closely with the university's Centre for Sport and Exercise.

+Ash Scholz is the current President and was elected in March 2025.

 History

 1884–1972: Establishment

 An Edinburgh students' representative council (SRC) was founded in 1884 by student Robert Fitzroy Bell, bringing together students from the university's clubs & societies.
 Shortly afterwards, the SRC voted to establish a union (the Edinburgh University Union (EUU)), to provide social space and recreational facilities for students.
 The SRC established a campaign of public fundraising, with prominent figures in the city and the general public donating £5,000, and a fancy fair held at the Waverly Market raised £10,000.
 The Town Council and Senatus Academicus donated £100 and £500 respectively to the cause.
 This £15,600 (£2,000,000 in 2019 money) was used to hire an architect, Sydney Mitchell, and begin construction of the Union building adjacent to the Medical School and the Reid Concert Hall.
 Teviot Row House was officially opened on 19 October 1889, and is the oldest purpose-built student union in the world.
 EUU was constituted as an autonomous organisation, and did not admit women until 1971.

 The Edinburgh University Women's Union was founded in October 1905, later moving to premises at 16 Chambers Street and renaming itself to the Chambers Street Union in 1964.
 The King's Buildings Union was established in 1931 in huts formerly used by the Geology department, before moving into a custom building in 1939.